 From time to time, we are involved in various lawsuits, claims, and legal proceedings that arise in the ordinary course of business.
 These matters involve, among other things, disputes with vendors or customers, personnel and employment matters, and personal injury.
 We assess these matters on a case-by-case basis as they arise and establish reserves as required.

-As of June 10, 2022, there were no material pending legal proceedings in which we or any of our subsidiaries are a party or to which any of our property is subject.
+As of the date of this Annual Report on Form 10-K, there were no material pending legal proceedings in which we or any of our subsidiaries are a party or to which any of our property is subject.